 My Comment: While this article contains some good points, the highlight is the video on how not to talk to customers.
 I laughed and learned.

 (ClickZ) Knowing which of your customers are most loyal to your brand and having the capability to act on that information are important parts of maximizing your marketing dollars.
 However, according to a recent study conducted by Loyalty 360, less than half of the marketing executives that were surveyed could identify their best customers.

-My Comment: How do you define a loyal customer and what their worth?
+My Comment: How do you define a loyal customer and what is their worth?
 This is a great article to get you started.
 I love the different questions that help drill down to what is important.
 The Folica case study in the article makes the point.
-Because Folica, an online retailer was able to understand and market to its most valuable customers, they were able to increase conversion by 68 percent without having to spend any marketing dollars to acquire new customers.
+Because Folica, an online retailer, was able to understand and market to its most valuable customers, they were able to increase conversion by 68 percent without having to spend any marketing dollars to acquire new customers.
 The numbers may not be the same for everyone, but the concept is.

 (Copyright ©MMXII, Shep Hyken)

 Sign up for instant access to Shep’s research report on customer service and customer experience.

 "*" indicates required fields